ackermanar/SAP_metabolomics/data/data_download_instructions.md

 ## Download Required Data

-All data files must be downloaded from AWS S3.
-You have several options:
+All data files must be downloaded from cloud storage using the following commands:

 ### Option 1: Download Individual Files